 As mentioned above, the wireless adapter is optional.
 Naomi runs just fine on a wired connection (via ethernet) and does not require an always on connection to the internet.
 The wireless adapter allows you to access the Raspberry Pi from another computer.

 We also provide a preconfigured image for the Raspberry Pi, with the latest build of Naomi and many useful software components.
-The image provided by the Naobian project is based on Raspbian and under constant improvement.
+The image provided by the Naobian project is based on Raspberry Pi OS (previously referred to as Raspbian) and under constant improvement.

 Check out more details about Naobian, the hassle-free Naomi setup.

 If you want or need to set up Naomi on a Raspberry Pi by yourself, please follow these recommendations.
-For the beginning, we recommend to download and install the latest Raspbian SD card image.
+For the beginning, we recommend to download and install the latest Raspberry Pi OS SD card image.
 You may choose the "Lite" version.

-Attention: As of the November 2016 release, Raspbian has the SSH server disabled by default.
+Attention: As of the November 2016 release, Raspbian and now Raspberry Pi OS has the SSH server disabled by default.
 You will have to enable it manually.
 For headless setup, SSH can be enabled by placing a file named "ssh", without any extension, onto the boot partition of the SD card.

-Connected via SSH, execute the Raspbian configuration menu by running
+Connected via SSH, execute the Raspberry Pi OS configuration menu by running

 Go through the following steps: